piatoss3612/keplr-jeju-ideathon/README.md

 - **Styling**: Tailwind CSS with cyberpunk theme
 - **Animations**: Advanced CSS effects and transitions

+### 🔄 Technical Evolution

+Initially planned to use **vlayer** for on-chain ZK proof verification, but switched to **Chainlink Functions** due to service stability issues.
+This pivot enabled more reliable cross-chain delegation verification while maintaining the same user experience.

 ## 🎨 UI Features

 ### **Cyberpunk Aesthetic**